 Giving and receiving credit for a creative work

 An important aspect of CC licenses is attribution.
 While we recognize there are different recommended practices among different communities of practice, CC suggests following the “TASL” approach” for attribution practices (both for marking your work, and providing attribution to others):

 - T = Title

 - A = Author (tell reusers who to give credit to)

 - S = Source (give reusers a link to the resource)

-- L = License (link to the CC licence deed)
+- L = License (link to the CC license deed)

-When providing attribution, the goal is to mark the work with full TASL information.
+When providing attribution, the recommended practice is to mark the work with full TASL information.
 When you don’t have some of the TASL information about a work, do the best you can and include as much detail as possible in the marking statement.